Widzew Łódź: History

 The club was founded in 1910 as Towarzystwo Miłośników Rozwoju Fizycznego Widzew (Society of Physical Development Fans Widzew).
 Its name comes from the name of the city district Widzew, while RTS stands for Workers' Sports Association (in Polish Robotnicze Towarzystwo Sportowe).
 The club was founded by Polish workers and German industrialists who were employees of the Widzew textile manufactory called WIMA.
-Initially, the club was called the Widzew Association for Physical Development (in Polish: Towarzystwo Miłośników Rozwoju Fizycznego Widzew) because at that time Lodz was under the rule of the Russian Tsar and the adjective "workers'" (in Polish: Robotniczy) could not be used in the club's name.
+Initially, the club was called the Widzew Association for Physical Development (in Polish: Towarzystwo Miłośników Rozwoju Fizycznego Widzew) because at that time Łódź was under the rule of the Russian Tsar and the adjective "workers'" (in Polish: Robotniczy) could not be used in the club's name.
 The club's mottos are Together We Create Power (in Polish Razem Tworzymy Siłę) and Always 12 (in Polish Zawsze w 12) which is meant to suggest that its fans are the twelfth player on the team.
 The club plays its matches at its stadium, located in Łódź at 138 Marszałka Józefa Piłsudskiego Avenue.
 The stadium bears the unofficial but commonly used name of the Heart of Łódź (in Polish Serce Łodzi).

-After the first world war Poland has regained its independence and the club was reactivated in 1922 as Robotnicze Towarzystwo Sportowe Widzew Łódź (Workers' Sports Association Widzew Łódź).
+After the First World War, Poland regained its independence and the club was reactivated in 1922 as Robotnicze Towarzystwo Sportowe Widzew Łódź (Workers' Sports Association Widzew Łódź).

+During World War II, three pre-war players of Widzew Łódź, Joachim Schreer, Mirosław Wągrowski and Aleksander Żadziłko, were among Poles murdered by the Russians in the large Katyn massacre in April–May 1940.

-Widzew has won four Polish league championships, in 1981–82, 1982–83, 1996–97 and 1997–98, as well as the 1985 Polish Cup.
+Widzew has won four Polish league championships, in 1980–81, 1981–82, 1995–96 and 1996–97, as well as the 1985 Polish Cup.

-After winning back-to-back championships in 1981–82 and 1982–83, Widzew reclaimed the league crown 14 years later after a record season once again.
-During the successful 1996–97 season, Widzew conceded only 22 goals in 34 matches, the least out of all teams in the league.
+After winning back-to-back championships in 1980–81 and 1981–82, Widzew reclaimed the league crown 14 years later after a record season once again.
+During the successful 1995–96 season, Widzew conceded only 22 goals in 34 matches, the least out of all teams in the league.
 They were also proficient in attack, scoring 84 goals and securing 88 points across the campaign.
 Thanks in part to the great performance of their goalkeeper Andrzej Woźniak, the team remained unbeaten for the whole season.

 In the following 1996–97 season, the team enjoyed another great season.
 For the second time in the club's history, they secured back-to-back championships, scoring 74 goals across the season and conceding only 21.

 They have appeared in 117 matches in European Cups, of which they won 42.
 Widzew knocked European giants Manchester United out of the 1980–81 UEFA Cup, although their biggest achievement was reaching the semi-final of the 1982–83 European Cup, eliminating then three-time winners Liverpool along the way.